 This Chapter also requires prompt consideration of WRP Donor drawdown timing mismatch, indirect-cost mismatch, tax or customs leakage, asset transfer risk, intellectual-property or data rights risk, disclosure and confidentiality risk, and insurance or risk-transfer issues, without creating a new standalone risk category.

+This Chapter also requires prompt consideration of disclosure and confidentiality risk, including the risk of inappropriate publication, failure to publish required information, inconsistent classification, unauthorised disclosure of restricted information, or failure to apply approved redactions or publication controls.
+Such risks must be managed through the relevant control documents, registers and approval pathways, including Chapter 9 and the WRP Reporting Framework.

 This policy and procedure apply to all WRP Programme Management Unit (PMU) staff and executing agencies responsible for delivery of WRP projects.